-Studies have recently shown that cancer does not just randomly pop up in our bodies; it has a trigger and a cause.
-Free radicals have been named as one of the leading causes of cancer.
+Studies have recently shown that cancer does not randomly pop up in our bodies; it has a trigger and a cause.
+Free radicals have been named one of the leading causes of cancer.

 Another source of free radicals is sun exposure.
 When we spend too much time in the sun, enough time that the UV waves can cause premature aging, our skin cells can become oxidized and begin pumping out free radicals.

-Free radicals are fast-moving and can easily go from one cell to another, causing serious harm, interrupting the body's natural processes.
+Free radicals are fast-moving and can quickly go from one cell to another, causing a severe problem and interrupting the body's natural processes.
 This can cause the cell to oxidize and die (for comparison, consider how a cut apple will quickly turn brown when exposed to the air).
-They cause our bodies to age.
+In addition, they cause our bodies to age.

 Luckily, there are many ways that the body protects itself from free radicals.
 You can also add skincare products with antioxidants that you can use that fight them.
-A healthy diet chocked-full of antioxidants is a great place to start.
+A healthy diet chocked full of antioxidants is a great place to start.

 There are also topical treatments that you can use to introduce antioxidants directly into the skin.
-Look for a product that cites them individually or which contains fruit, tree, or vegetable extracts.
-Anti-aging serums with high concentrations of Vitamin C are beneficial.
+Again, look for a product that cites them individually or contains fruit, tree, or vegetable extracts.
+For example, anti-aging serums with high concentrations of Vitamin C are beneficial.